-The regular monthly meeting of the ward officers of the Y. M. M. I. A. of Salt Lake Stake will be held in the lecture hail of the L. D. S. College, Wed-nesday evening, March 13th, at 7:30 o'clock, Prof. Wm.
-M. Stewart will deliver a lecture, subject, "What Training is Most Valuable to the Youth," All officers and members of both the Y. M. and Y. L. M. I. A. of this Stake are invited to atend.
-RICHARD R. LYMAN,
+The regular monthly meeting of the ward officers of the Y. M. M. I. A. of Salt Lake Stake will be held in the lec-Sait Lake Stake will be held in the lec-ture nail of the L. D. S. College, Wed-nesday evening, March 13th, at 7:30 o'clock.
+Prof. Wm.
+M. Stewart will de-liver a lecture, subject, "What Training is Most Valuable to the Youth," All officers and members of both the Y. M. and Y. L. M. I. A. of this Stake are in-wired to atend vited to atend.

-Superintendent.
+RICHARD R. LYMAN, Superintendent.
 LOUIS E. IVERSON, Cor.
 Secretary.

 BIOGRAPHICAL ENCYCLOPEDIA.

-The time for receiving sketches, etc., for "L. D. S. Biographical Encyclopedia by Andrew Jenson has been extend-ed till April 15th.
+The time for receiving sketches, etc., or "L. D. S. Biographical Encyclopefor dia by Andrew Jenson has been extend-ed till April 15th.
 Address Parley P.